ForestOfLight/Statistic-Display/README.md

 # Statistic Display

 This is an addon for Minecraft Bedrock Edition that easily displays statistics on the scoreboard.
-All statistics are tracked even when not on display and can be displayed with a single command.
-It is designed to be easy to add new statistics to and only uses one scoreboard objective!
+It is designed with multiplayer server in mind, but also works nicely for singleplayer worlds!
+All statistics are tracked even when not on display and can be displayed with a single command, and all with only one scoreboard objective.

 Supported statistics: